clauswilke/dataviz/docs/balance_data_ink_ratio.md

 <p class="caption">(\#fig:Aus-athletes-min-bad)(ref:Aus-athletes-min-bad)</p>
 </div>

-In Figure \@ref(fig:Aus-athletes-grid-good), I am using an open background grid and no aixs lines or frame around the plot panel.
+In Figure \@ref(fig:Aus-athletes-grid-good), I am using an open background grid and no axis lines or frame around the plot panel.
 I like this design because it conveys to the reader that range of possible data values extends beyond the axis limits.
 For example, even though Figure \@ref(fig:Aus-athletes-grid-good) shows no athlete taller than 210 cm, such an athlete could conceivably exist.
 However, some authors prefer to delineate the extent of the plot panel, by drawing a frame around it (Figure \@ref(fig:Aus-athletes-grid-good-frame)).
 Both options are reasonable, and which is preferable is primarily a matter of personal opinion.
 One advantage of the framed version is that it clearly separates the legend from the plot panel.

 (ref:Aus-athletes-grid-good-frame) Percent body fat versus height in professional male Australian athletes.
 This figure adds a frame around the plot panel of Figure \@ref(fig:Aus-athletes-grid-good), and this frame helps separate the legend from the data.
 Data source: @Telford-Cunningham-1991